100 Most Popular Fast Food Items

 The Starbucks Frappuccino—not Starbucks itself, but the individual drink—has 12 million Facebook likes and 11 million Facebook followers.
 That is all.
 Everyone else can go home.

 Starbucks Bacon and Gouda Breakfast Sandwich

 Starbucks does more than just coffee.
 This Bacon and Gouda breakfast sandwich routinely tops taste-test competitions, including this one by actual Starbucks baristas.
 How does it rank in terms of health?
-Find out here with the 15 Healthy Hot Breakfast Items at Starbucks.
+Find out here with the healthiest hot breakfast items at Starbucks.

 Taco Bell Crunchy Taco